 You've just been involved in a car wreck.
 Your heart is pounding.
 Your mind is racing.
-You are angry.
-You are going to be late to work.
+You’re going to be late to work.
 Your car is totaled and now you have to get it fixed.
 You did not expect to be in the emergency room this morning.
-Now, you don't know what to do at the scene.
+Now, you’re left wondering what to do.

-Follow these 5 steps so you can protect yourself against the insurance companies, including your own.
+Follow these 5 steps at the scene so you can protect yourself against the insurance companies–including your own.

 Step 1: Call 911 (The Police)

 Defense lawyers and insurance claims representatives and adjusters like to make a big deal when the police are not called or do not show up at the scene of a wreck.
 If there was no police report, defense lawyers and insurance company representatives like to argue that your injuries are not due to the wreck or the wreck was not that bad.
 We can counter these lies upfront by calling the police.

 If your car cannot be safely moved or visible injuries are present, the police will likely come to the scene.
 Otherwise, they may tell you to exchange information and move on.
 However, make sure that you call the police and report everything that happened to the dispatch.
 It is important to call the police and make a record so that it can be called on later.

 We all know that the police cannot come out to the scene of every wreck.
 However, that does not mean the wreck never happened or that no one was injured.
 If you did call the police, there will be a recording and transcript that shows you requested them to come out, but they refused.
 This is essential for your case.

 Take pictures (and when necessary, videos) of the scene, your car, the other driver’s car, their driver’s license, their insurance card, and their license plates.
 You never know what will happen when everyone leaves the scene of a wreck.
 The other driver may have a false ID or expired license plates.
 They may not be insured.
 If you take pictures of only your car, the other driver may have their vehicle fixed before anyone can document the damage.